subomb/fun-with-korean/README.md

 *   Visit the home page to get started with Korean learning.

-*   Navigate to the Lessons page for structured lessons.
+*   Navigate to the Lessons page for structured lessons by books.

 *   Use the Translator page to translate text between English and Korean.